Thinking about becoming an Agony Angel.

 Ahoy!
 It’s Monday again.
 12:49pm.
 4 hours and 11 (angel number) minutes before my self imposed deadline of 5pm slaps me in the face.
 I’ve written nothing.
 Some days I say it’s ADHD, other times I say I’ve been procrastinating.
 Serge told me on the phone this morning that I sound like a proper writer, because writer’s are often good at that.
 Thank you Serge, I’ll take that as a compliment.
 I’m a writer, my brother even says so!

 The heatwave is over and the Santa Ana winds are here.
 They’ve started.
 I can feel them.
 The back of my throat tickles.
-It’s definitely not the camel blues, that’s for sure.
+It’s definitely not the camel blues.
 It’s the wind.
 I feel allergic.
 I’m worn out by it.
 I’m tired.
 The devils winds they’re called.
 Rumoured to cause mood swings, homicides, earthquakes and my favourite, “infect dissatisfied wives and argumentative husbands with thoughts of mayhem”.

 The first time I learned of the Santa Ana winds was in the opening pages of White Oleander by Janet Fitch.
 I read that book in Auckland, NZ, during 2015, aka my deeply depressed and tortured poetry era.
 My friend Georgia recommended it to me.
 She had so much sage wisdom to share.